 The presentation will include a short documentary by Oregon high school students Alan Zhou and Kyler Wang, Echo of Falling Water: The Destruction of Celilo Falls, followed by a conversation between author Katy Barber and Linda Meanus (Confederated Tribes of the Warm Springs Reservation) about how Celilo is remembered.

-Hosted at Oregon Historical Society, 1200 SW Park Ave., Portland.
+This program is presented in partnership with and hosted at Oregon Historical Society, 1200 SW Park Ave., Portland.
 Doors open at 5:30 pm for this free event.

 Join us for Everybody Reads, Multnomah County Library’s annual community reading project.